OSMLatam/OSM-Notes-Ingestion/README.md

 * 40 minutes: Downloading the countries and maritime areas.
   * This process has a pause between calls because the public Overpass turbo is restricted by the number of requests per minute.
-    If another Overpass instance is used that do not blocks for many requests, the pause could be removed or reduced
+    If another Overpass instance is used that does not block when many requests, the pause could be removed or reduced
 * 1 minute: Download the Planet notes file.
 * 4 minutes: Processing XML notes file, but this requires 6GB RAM for Saxon.